 — Digital Citizenship Utah (http://digcitutah.com/)

 A digital citizen is someone who is able to understand and fully participate in the digital world.
 They have the technical and social skills that enable a person to be successful and safe.
-Keep Reading
+[Read more…] about Brochure: Digital Citizenship Tips for Parents

 The following brochure or similar information will be distributed at parent teacher conferences throughout Granite School District by school technology specialists and library media educational technology specialists.

 The Granite School District Educational Technology Department seeks to leverage the power of technology to support the “Four Cs” of 21st Century Learning: Critical Thinking, Communication, Collaboration, and Creativity.
-Keep Reading
+[Read more…] about The Four Cs of 21st Century Learning

 We’re continuing to compile great resources on our Pinterest account.
 Check out our recent pins!